AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 ## Sustainability assessment

-In the following, the methodologies used to assess the environmental sustainability of the scenarios are presented.
+In the following, the methodologies used to assess the environmental sustainability of the scenarios are presented, based on the estimates of induced environmental impacts.
 Only climate and energy issues are considered.
 Indeed, these two environmental issues are the most impacting for air transport (see for instance {cite}`planes2022dimensionnement`).

 ### Climate sustainability